holgerbrandl/kalasim/docs/userguide/docs/advanced.md

 There are multiple ways to improve the performance of a simulation.

+1. Disable internal event logging: The [interaction model](component.md) is configured by default to provide insights into the simulation via the [event log](events.md).
+However, to optimize performance of a simulation a user may want to consume only custom event-types.
+If so, internal interaction logging can be adjusted by setting a [logging policy](#continuous-simulation).
+2. Disable component statistics: Components and queues log various component statistics with built-in [monitors](monitors.md) which can be adjusted by setting a [logging policy](#continuous-simulation) to reduce compute and memory footprint of a simulation.
-* Set the correct `AssertMode`: The assertion mode determines which internal consistency checks are being performed.
+3. Set the correct `AssertMode`: The assertion mode determines which internal consistency checks are being performed.
 The mode can be set to `Full` (Slowest), `Light` (default) or `Off` (Fastest).
 Depending on simulation logic and complexity, this will improve performance by ~20%.
-* Disable internal event logging: The [interaction model](component.md) is configured by default to provide insights into the simulation via the [event log](events.md).
-However, to optimize performance of a simulation a user may want to consume only custom event-types.
-If so, internal interaction logging can be disabled by setting `logCoreInteractions = false` when creating/configuring a [component](component.md).
-* Disable component statistics: Components and queues log various component statistics with built-in [monitors](monitors.md) which can be [disabled](monitors.md) to reduce compute and memory footprint of a simulation.

 To further fine-tune and optimize simulation performance and to reveal bottlenecks, a JVM profiler (such as [yourkit](https://www.yourkit.com/)) can be used.
 Both call-counts and spent-time analysis have been proven useful here.

 ## Continuous Simulation

 For some use-cases, simulations may for a very long tick and wall time.
 To prevent internal metrics gathering from consuming all available memory, it needs to be disabled or at least configured carefully.
-This can be achieved, but either disabling [timelines and monitors](monitors.md) manually, or by setting a sensible default strategy using the `env.trackingPolicyFactory`
+This can be achieved, but either disabling [timelines and monitors](monitors.md) manually on a per-entity basis, or by setting a sensible default strategy using the `Environment.trackingPolicyFactory`

+For each entity type a corresponding tracking-policy `TrackingConfig` can be provisioned along with an entity matcher to narrow down its scope.
+A _tracking-policy_ allows to change

+1. How events are logs
+2. How internal metrics are gathered

 ```kotlin
 // first define the policy and matcher